Urban-Analytics-Technology-Platform/demoland-web/README.md

 make be
 ```

+Note that this exposes the backend API on port 5174; this is where the frontend expects to find it.
+Specifically, the frontend looks for the `/api/` endpoint, which Vite reverse-proxies to port 5174.

+When running under Docker, the backend is not exposed to the host computer (it is only exposed to other containers).
+Running this locally is the only way to directly test the backend.

-To run both frontend and backend concurrently, do:
+Finally, to run both frontend and backend concurrently, do:

 ```
 make fe-deps   # First time only make be-deps   # First time only make local
 ```

-Note that the backend must be exposed on port 5174; this is where the frontend expects to find it.
-Specifically, the frontend looks for the `/api/` endpoint, which Vite reverse-proxies to port 5174.

-When running under Docker, the backend is not exposed to the host computer (it is only exposed to other containers).
-Running this locally is the only way to directly test the backend.

 ## Spinning up a new, customised copy of DemoLand